 - Lido Deck (Mega deck party for all ages)

-This brand-new ship has quickly become a state-of-the-art attraction – a wonderful choice for the whole family.
+This ship is the first in her class and has quickly become a state-of-the-art attraction – a wonderful choice for the whole family.
+There is even a sister ship named Carnival Horizon which offers even more!

 A few of the amusing activities: